 The first set of leaves a cannabis plant makes to process sunlight.
-Unlike the pointy, serrated cannabis leaves we’re all familiar with, cotyledons are tiny, round and smooth.
+Unlike the pointy, serrated cannabis leaves we’re all familiar with, cotyledons are tiny, round, and smooth.
 Cotyledons are actually formed in the cannabis seed itself and unfurl during germination.
 Cool!

 Describes a specific kind of “high” from cannabis that makes one not want to get up from a comfortable spot…like being locked into a couch.
-Couchlock can from the effects of specific strains, but it can also come from THC that has turned into CBN.
+Couchlock can come from the effects of specific strains, but it can also come from THC that has turned into CBN.
 Couchlock is also associated with weed that is “too strong” for smokers with lower tolerance.

-Cross can be verb that describes the act of breeding two strains together.
+Cross can be a verb that describes the act of breeding two strains together.
 Cross can also be a noun that refers to the result of two strains being bred together.

 A slang term for trichomes.
 They get this name from the way that trichomes/resin can reflect light and seem like there is glitter or tiny crystals on the bud.